 Andrés Chandía.
-Dungupeyem: morphological analyzer and generator for Mapudungun with finite state transducers.
+Düngupeyem: finite state transducers morphological analyser and generator.
+And some others linguistic-computational tools for Mapudüngun.
 Directed by Toni Badia and Ineke Smeets.
 Departament de Traducció i Cienciès del Llenguatge.

-CORLEXIM incorporates seven different bilingual dictionaries: four Mapudungun-Spanish and three Spanish-Mapudungun.
-These dictionaries are:
+CORLEXIM incorporates eight different bilingual dictionaries: four Mapudüngun-Spanish, three Spanish-Mapudüngun and one Mapudüngun-English.
+These dictionaries are listed bellow:

-All these lexicographic works were written by Catholic Missionaries during the period 1606 to 1916.
-In total, the number of entries included in this corpus is 32.299, many of which present one or more subentries.
+The first seven lexicographic works were written by catholic Missionaries during the period 1606 to 1916.
+The Mapudüngun-English dictionary is part of Ineke Smeets' PhD thesis, published under the title "A Grammar of Mapuche" in 2008.
+In total, the number of entries included in this corpus is 35.449, many of which present one or more subentries.
 Separately, the number of entries in each dictionary is as follows:

 |Dictionary||Direction||Nr of entries|